 2020 Ford Escape Features & Design

-Standard features for the 2020 Ford Escape include a 1.5-liter Ecoboost engine with eight-speed automatic transmission, which features five selectable drivers modes for conditions such as slippery, deep snow, and sand.
+Standard features for the 2020 Ford Escape include a 1.5-liter Ecoboost engine with an eight-speed automatic transmission, which features five selectable drive modes for conditions such as slippery, deep snow, and sand.
 Every trim of the Escape comes with Ford’s Co-Pilot360, which comes with a bevy of driver-assist features.
 Also standard on all versions of the Escape is a second-row sliding seat, LED taillights, two intelligent USB ports, and a Wi-Fi hotspot.
 The higher you climb the trim ladder, the more features become available.
 These features include a power liftgate, panoramic sunroof, navigation, adaptive cruise control with stop and go as well as parking assist.
-Also standard on higher trims are leather seats, a B and O premium sound system, chrome exhaust tips, two USB charging ports, a 12.3inch digital gauge cluster, as well as leather-trimmed sport contoured bucket seats.
+Also standard on higher trims are leather seats, a B and O premium sound system, chrome exhaust tips, two USB charging ports, a 12.3-inch digital gauge cluster, as well as leather-trimmed sport contoured bucket seats.
 All trims of the Escape also come with an 8-inch touchscreen with a Ford3 Sync system.

 It’s a difficult call, but in the end, we are going to go with the Nissan Rogue.
 The engine delivers enough power as well as top-notch fuel efficiency, while the number of features on the Rouge far surpasses the Escape.
 Additionally, the Rogue has a ton of interior space to support your family and all of their stuff fully.
 If you’re interested in the Nissan Rogue, we recommend checking out our full inventory and then heading down to the dealership and taking a test drive!